pollycodes/load4wrd/README.md

 // file END ommited
 ```

 ## Documentation

-You can find the BotMan documentation SOON...
+You can find the Load4wrd documentation SOON...

 ## Contact Us
 **For registration and to have a Wallet Load from Telco**